Learning Time-Varying Graphs from Incomplete Graph Signals: Signal Models and Problem Formulation

-Here $\mathbf{L}=\{\{\mathbf{L}_k\}_{k=1}^K\mid\mathbf{L}_k\in\mathcal{L,k\in[K]}\}$ denotes the collection of all Laplacian matrices under consideration.
+Here, $\mathbf{L}_{[1:K]}=\{\mathbf{L}_k\mid\mathbf{L}_k\in\mathcal{L}, k\in[K]\}$ denotes the collection of all Laplacian matrices under consideration.

-When operating in high-dimensional settings where $KN\gg n$, the standard maximum-likelihood estimator exhibits inconsistency without additional structural constraints.
-To effectively capture both common patterns and network-specific characteristics, we incorporate a regularization term $\mathcal{R}(\mathbf{L})$ that quantifies structural correlations among the $K$ networks, modulated by a positive hyperparameter $\beta>0$.
+To effectively capture both common patterns and network-specific characteristics, we incorporate a regularization term $\mathcal{R}(\mathbf{L}_{[1:K]})$ that quantifies structural correlations among the $K$ networks, modulated by a positive hyperparameter $\beta>0$.
 This leads to the following constrained optimization problem for simultaneous topology estimation: